swright573/django-vertical-multi-columns/docs/source/index.rst

 Django-Vertical-Multi-Columns
 -----------------------------

-Be nice to your end user ... minimize the scrolling and paging they must do with side-by-side columns in your Django templates.
+Be nice to your end user ... minimize the scrolling and paging required with vertically sorted side-by-side columns in your Django templates.

 .. toctree::
    :maxdepth: 2